 To get a good job these days, people need education past high school.
-The COVID-19
+As Washington

 At Washington's 34 community and technical colleges, people from all ages and backgrounds